 “Everyone was just outstanding — the nurses, the staff, even the people who took care of the rooms.
 They were just such wonderful people,” Baranko says.
 “You couldn’t ask for better care.”

-After surgery, Baranko was transferred to Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, to maximize mobility.
+After surgery, Baranko was transferred to Northwestern Medicine Marianjoy Rehabilitation Hospital to maximize mobility.
 “Everyone has been great,” Baranko says.
 “They all worked with me to get me healthy and get me back on my feet as soon as possible.”

 Back to ‘Work’

 Baranko has been recovering from his second surgery and is slowly getting back to the work he loves: helping those in need.
 He is back to helping at his local food pantry, and he's also coordinating an event with Knights of Columbus to raise money for those with intellectual disabilities.